1,000+ Opportunities

 Save a search for “Department of Energy” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: U.S.-based entities including universities, national laboratories, industry (for-profit companies of all sizes), nonprofit organizations, state and local governments, and tribal nations.
+Search similar grants →According to the current listing, eligibility includes: U.S.-based entities including universities, national laboratories, industry (for-profit companies of all sizes), nonprofit organizations, state and local governments, and tribal nations.
 Cost sharing is typically required at 20-50% depending on project type.
 Teams should demonstrate expertise in manufacturing technology, energy efficiency, AI/ML, and industrial processes.
 Multi-partner collaborations with industry involvement are strongly encouraged.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.